google-gemini/generative-ai-python/docs/api/google/generativeai/protos/GenerateAnswerRequest.md

 <tr>
 <td>

 `inline_passages`<a id="inline_passages"></a>

 </td>
 <td>

 `google.ai.generativelanguage.GroundingPassages`

 Passages provided inline with the request.

 This field is a member of `oneof`_ ``grounding_source``.

 </td>
 </tr><tr>
 <td>

 `semantic_retriever`<a id="semantic_retriever"></a>

 </td>
 <td>

 `google.ai.generativelanguage.SemanticRetrieverConfig`

 Content retrieved from resources created via the Semantic Retriever API.

 This field is a member of `oneof`_ ``grounding_source``.

 </td>
 </tr><tr>
 <td>

 `model`<a id="model"></a>

 </td>
 <td>

 `str`

 Required.
 The name of the ``Model`` to use for generating the grounded response.

 Format: ``model=models/{model}``.

 </td>
 </tr><tr>
 <td>

 `contents`<a id="contents"></a>

 </td>
 <td>

 `MutableSequence[google.ai.generativelanguage.Content]`

 Required.
-The content of the current conversation with the model.
+The content of the current conversation with the ``Model``.
 For single-turn queries, this is a single question to answer.
 For multi-turn queries, this is a repeated field that contains conversation history and the last ``Content`` in the list containing the question.

-Note: GenerateAnswer currently only supports queries in English.
+Note: ``GenerateAnswer`` only supports queries in English.

 </td>
 </tr><tr>
 <td>

 `answer_style`<a id="answer_style"></a>

 </td>
 <td>

 `google.ai.generativelanguage.GenerateAnswerRequest.AnswerStyle`

 Required.
 Style in which answers should be returned.

 </td>
 </tr><tr>
 <td>

 `safety_settings`<a id="safety_settings"></a>

 </td>
 <td>

 `MutableSequence[google.ai.generativelanguage.SafetySetting]`

 Optional.
 A list of unique ``SafetySetting`` instances for